 Applying for a new job

 86% of U.S. recruiters and HR professionals say that a positive online reputation influences their hiring decisions.

 Nearly half say that a strong online reputation influences their decisions to a great extent.
 (From CrossTab’s “Online Reputation in a Connected World”)

 Accepting a leadership role or opening a business

-And if you’re a CEO, executive or business owner, positive factors in your online presence still matter.
-77% of consumers are more likely to buy from a company whose CEO and leadership team engage on social media.
-And 82% of consumers are more likely to trust a company whose CEO and leadership team engage on social media.
+And if you’re a CEO, executive, or business owner, positive factors in your online presence still matter.
+77% of consumers are more likely to buy from a company whose CEO and leadership team engages on social media.
+And 82% of consumers are more likely to trust a company whose CEO and leadership team engages on social media.